 The platform is considered to be the biggest online direct selling website.
 The company owns and operates seven execution centers and 166 warehouses in 44 cities.
 It also has about 4,000 delivery stations in China and makes it a company with a strong distribution network.

-JD Worldwide is the service open to cross-border brands allowing foreign traders to sell directly to Chinese consumers without benefiting from a Chinese address.
+JD Worldwide is a service open to cross-border brands allowing foreign traders to sell directly to Chinese consumers without benefiting from a Chinese address.
 The company also highlights its policy of zero tolerance for counterfeit products, which reassures Chinese consumers regularly faced with the problem of counterfeiting in its market.
 JD dominates some areas such as home appliances and consumer electronics.

 How to integrate the platform?